armandocv/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

 >__NOTE:__ The Guidance has been tested using AWS CDK version 2.178.2.
 If you wish to update the CDK application to later version, make sure to update the `requirements.txt`, and `cdk.json` files, in the root of the repository, with the updated version of the AWS CDK.

-- Unreal Engine 4.26 or 4.27.
+- Unreal Engine 5.4 (compatible with 5.5 and 5.6).
-- Microsoft Visual Studio 2022 for Unreal Engine 4 C++ development.
+- Microsoft Visual Studio 2022 for Unreal Engine 5 C++ development.
 - Microsoft Visual Studio Code for editing.

->__NOTE:__ If you need help with these setup steps, refer to the Unreal Engine 4 documentation, especially "Setting Up Visual Studio for Unreal Engine".
-The  was only tested with Visual Studio 2022 with Unreal Engine 4.27.
-The Unreal Engine sample __DOES NOT__ work with Ureal Engine 5.
+>__NOTE:__ If you need help with these setup steps, refer to the Unreal Engine 5 documentation, especially "Setting Up Visual Studio for Unreal Engine".
+The sample was tested with Visual Studio 2022 with Unreal Engine 5.4 and 5.6.

 ### AWS account requirements